jacobeand/startup/README.md

 I gained a better grasp of what promises and async are for and how powerful they can be learned how to make JS classes and constructors

+## Startup JS
+learned how to add jquery
+learned how to save table entries and carry over between pages learned how to populate tables learned how to add a sort table learned how to make a dropdown form

+## Simon Service
+I learned how to convert the webpage from using local data to using node so that the scores will persist throughout different places where the site is open
+I also learned that the saved scores only persist until server restart, but they are accessible by everyone I learned how  to adapt my existing javascript to write not to the local storage but to the server which hosts through node I learned how to create and access endpoints as well